 AccuWeather’s maps are limited to radar, satellite, current conditions (meaning temperature), and severe weather (which you can top into to see the alert).
 Like The Weather Channel, you can view past weather as well as the predicted weather.

-If you’re looking for the best at-a-glance short-term local forecast, AccuWeather is the best.
+AccuWeather is the best if you’re looking for the best at-a-glance short-term local forecast.
 The site has a clean (though ad-supported) interface and gets you in and out armed with exactly what you need for the day.

-For direct access to weather station data: Weather Underground
+If you need access to specific weather stations, Weather Underground

 Finding your local forecast is as easy as allowing the site to see your location and pull up the nearest station, or you can search for your city.
 If you regularly check the weather in a variety of locations, you can create a Favorite Cities list.
 Your local forecast will show the forecast for the day and local radar.
 Weather advisories show up in a bar at the top of the page.

-The interactive weather map on Weather Underground, called the Wundermap, lets you access a variety of weather information, including temperature, wind speed and direction, dew point and humidity, and precipitation.
+The interactive weather map on Weather Underground, the Wundermap, lets you access various weather information, including temperature, wind speed and direction, dew point and humidity, and precipitation.
 You can also toggle on storm tracks, lightning, and active wildfires, among other data.
-You can look at current, past, and future readings as a video showing changes over time.
-If the map looks similar to the one for The Weather Channel, that’s because both sites are owned by The Weather Company.
+You can look at current, past, and future readings as videos showing changes over time.

-Weather Underground staff produces some weather news stories and videos, plus it pulls content in from The Weather Channel.
+Weather Underground staff produces some weather news stories and videos and pulls content in from The Weather Channel.
 You won’t find the depth that The Weather Channel has, but you will find plenty of stories and videos to keep you up to date.

-If you want to know where your weather data is being collected, or want to use your own weather station, Weather Underground provides the best combination of an easy-to-read forecast with rich weather data and news when you want more information.
+If you want to know where your weather data is being collected or want to use your own weather station, Weather Underground provides the best combination of an easy-to-read forecast with rich weather data and news.